-Where residential development is proposed in the following designations, the identified permit requirements shall apply.
+Where new residential development is proposed in the following designations, the identified permit requirements shall apply.
+Standards for alterations and replacement of existing residential structures are located in Chapter 19.400 TCC.

 - 1. Natural: - a.
-CUP for primary single-family residences and subdivisions. - b.
+Administrative CUP for primary single-family residences-and subdivisions. - b.
+CUP for subdivisions. - c.b.
 Prohibited for multi-family units and accessory dwelling units. - 2.
 Rural Conservancy and Urban Conservancy: - a.
-SDP if exemption criteria not met. - b.
-CUP for multi-family units, accessory dwelling units and subdivisions. - 3.
+Administrative SDP for primary single-family residences if exemption criteria not met. - b.
+SDPCUP for multi-family units, accessory dwelling units and subdivisions. - 3.
 Shoreline Residential: - a.
-SDP if exemption criteria not met. - b.
+Administrative SDP for primary single-family residences (if exemption criteria not met), and accessory dwelling units. - b.
 SDP for multi-family units, accessory dwelling units, and subdivisions.